 - Once available, login to your myRAM Portal to view your financial aid award

-- View the Disbursement Calendar to learn more about when and how you will receive your financial aid award.
+- View the Disbursement Information to learn more about when and how you will receive your financial aid award.

-AB 540 and its amendments AB 2000 and SB 68, are California Assembly Bills passed in 2001, 2014, and 2017 respectively.
-These bills allowed for students who are considered a Non-Resident student in a CA public college or university to be considered a resident for tuition purposes.
+AB 540 and its amendments AB 2000 and SB 68, are California Bills passed in 2001, 2014, and 2017 respectively.
+These bills allowed for students who are considered out-of-state residents in a CA public college or university to be considered a resident for tuition and financial aid purposes.

 AB 540/AB 2000/SB 68 Eligibility Criteria

 To qualify, a student must meet the following requirements:

 - Attend a California High School for three or more years; OR